Fluctuations of the 2-spin SSK model with magnetic field: and

 We conclude Theorem \ref{thm:mr-micro-over-4} from this and our previous estimate of $N^{-1} \langle \sigma^{(1)} \cdot \sigma^{(2)} \rangle$ from Theorem \ref{thm:mr-micro-over-2}.

 Finally, we turn to the proof of Theorem \ref{thm:mr-micro-over-1}.
 It will suffice to show that the squared overlap $N^{-2} ( \sigma^{(1)} \cdot \sigma^{(2)} )^2$ concentrates with respect to the Gibbs measure, with high probability w.r.t. the disorder variables.
 For this, we will show that its variance is $o(1)$ with high probability.
 We must therefore calculate the fourth moment of the overlap.
-We will prove the following. \bep For all sufficiently small $\eps >0$ there is an $\eps_2 >0$ so that we have with probability at least $1-N^{-\eps_2}$ that,
+For this we prove the following in Appendix \ref{a:prop-aug-31}. \bep For all sufficiently small $\eps >0$ there is an $\eps_2 >0$ so that we have with probability at least $1-N^{-\eps_2}$ that,